 GRE General Test Syllabus

-The GRE General test consists of six measures — One Analytical Writing section, two quantitative sections, two sections of verbal reasoning, and an additional unscored section.
-Analytical Writing always appears first in the exam, while the other sections follow any order.
+The GRE General test consists of six measures — one analytical writing section, two quantitative sections, two sections of verbal reasoning, and an additional unscored section.
+Analytical writing always appears first in the exam, while the other sections follow any order.

 Here’s a brief overview of each section in the GRE syllabus 2021.

-- Analyze an Issue – The task provides an issue that can be discussed from various perspectives.
+- Analyse an Issue – The task provides an issue that can be discussed from various perspectives.
 You must carefully analyze the issue, write your response regarding the topic and present specific examples to support your claims.
 The task measures how well you critically think about a topic and express your opinion in writing.

-- Quantitative Ability – The Quantitative Reasoning section is divided into two sections with 20 questions each, and you get 35 minutes to complete this section.
-The questions are designed to test your understanding of the basic high-school level math concepts.
+Quantitative Reasoning – The Quantitative Reasoning section is divided into two sections with 20 questions each, and you get 35 minutes to complete this section.
+The questions are designed to test your understanding of the basic high-school level mathematics concepts.
 Besides, the quant section tests your ability to reason quantitatively and solve problems, that are mainly from topics such as Algebra, Arithmetic, Geometry and Data Analysis.
 There are 4 types of questions that are either posed in a real-life setting or based on pure mathematics.
 The question types are:

 - Quantitative Comparison Questions – Quantitative Comparison questions present two quantities.
 You must carefully compare the two quantities and select one of four possible answer choices.
 These questions always have the same answer choices (quantity A is greater, quantity B is greater, the two quantities are equal or the relationship cannot be determined from the information given).